YashGajjar7017/Login-and-Signup-Form-with-Email-Verification---PHP/README.md

 # Login-and-Signup-Form-with-Email-Verification---PHP
-This is signup &amp; loading page that's made up from php and css
+This is signup &amp; loading page that's made up from php and css | copyright by yash-g|